The Bm chord on the guitar

 Bm chord, Cm shape

-Once you’ve got your head around this CAGED system concept, your job is to learn all these shapes.
+Once you’ve got your head around this CAGED system concept, your next step is to learn all these shapes.
+There are two key ways to do this, and you must do both:

-As you’ve seen in this 15-part video series, playing guitar chords is not about learning thousands of chords, it’s about fully understanding how to build chords around the five CAGED shapes.
+As you’ve seen throughout this 15-part video series, playing guitar chords isn’t about memorising thousands of chords.
+It’s about fully understanding how to build chords using the intervals within the five CAGED shapes.

-Extending the chords is the same process, you just need to identify the intervals around each shape and understand what intervals go in a chord and you can do it.
+Extending chords follows the same process.
+All you need to do is identify the intervals around each shape, understand which intervals belong to specific chords, and you can build them confidently.

 Guitar chords